Endy Mattress Review

 The Endy mattress is made from 3 layers of foam and surrounded by a soft, breathable polyester and spandex fabric cover.

-• The 1st layer: The top layer of the mattress is made with 2” of Endy Comfort Foam.
+• Comfort Foam: The top layer of the mattress is made with 2” of Endy Comfort Foam.
 We thought that this layer was breathable and that sleeping was moderately cool.
 While it had a bit of sinkage, we never felt trapped or stuck in the mattress.
 We thought it had decent ease of movement, but hot sleepers may not be cool enough to sleep through the night with this layer alone.

-• The 2nd layer: A 3” layer of transition foam sits in the middle of the Endy mattress.
+• Transition Layer: A 3” layer of transition foam sits in the middle of the Endy mattress.
 It provides excellent pressure relief for side sleepers.
 We found that the motion isolation that this layer offered was excellent, and couples were able to get restful sleep even when their partners tossed and turned.

-• The 3rd Layer: The high-density foam core of the mattress is 5” of support and durability.
+• Foam Support Core: The high-density foam core of the mattress is 5” of support and durability.
 It won’t break down as fast as some other all-foam mattresses might.
 This layer provided great balance and durability to the mattress as a whole.
 It isn’t as firm as a supportive layer of coils, so those who need a softer mattress can get comfortable.

 The Endy mattress is made with temperature-neutral foams throughout.
 While some memory foams get firmer in the winter and softer in the summer due to ambient temperature fluctuations, the Endy mattress stays the same.
 No matter the season, the support is consistent.